Rubenduburck/vim-alchemy/README.md

 * Pick classification from list

 ## Known Issues
-* Improper handling of some special regex characters
+* Hashing of strings longer than 32 bytes is not supported